Island Falls Hydroelectric Station

-Island Falls is a hydroelectric power station operated by SaskPower, a Saskatchewan crown corporation.
-It is located on the Churchill River, about 60 mi northwest of Flin Flon, Manitoba, Canada.
+Island Falls is a hydroelectric power station in the Canadian province of Saskatchewan.
+It is operated by SaskPower — a Crown corporation — and is situated on the Churchill River about 60 mi northwest of Flin Flon, Manitoba.
 Island Falls was the first hydroelectric power plant in Saskatchewan.
 It was built between 1928 and 1930 by the Churchill River Power Company, a subsidiary of Hudbay, to provide electricity for the Hudbay mining operations at Flin Flon and Cold Lake, Manitoba.

-The drainage basin above the power site covers much of northwest Saskatchewan, about 80000 sqmi.
-The drainage basin contains several large lakes providing natural reservoirs, the main one being Reindeer Lake at 2,300 sqmi.
+The drainage basin above the power site covers much of northwest Saskatchewan, about 210000 km2.
+The basin contains several large lakes providing natural reservoirs, the largest one being Reindeer Lake at 6650 km2.
+The dam itself crosses the Churchill River creating the 4708 ha Sokatisewin Lake.
+On the downstream side of the dam, the Churchill River flows into Wasawakasik Lake.
+The river's "mean annual flow volume" at the dam is 21620000 dam3.

 As part of the consolidation of generation sources in the province, SaskPower purchased the plant from HBM&S in 1981, which continued to operate it for several years.
 Since 1985 the plant is entirely owned and operated by SaskPower.